Dyalog/HMon/docs/HMON.md

 ```

 The only exception are the first two messages that each side sends upon
 establishing a connection.
-These constitute the _handshake_ and are not JSON-encoded.
+These constitute the _handshake_ and are not
+JSON-encoded.
 Their payloads are:

 ```
 SupportedProtocols=2
 UsingProtocol=2
 ```

-Messages may be sent by the client to the interpreter and the
+Messages may be sent by the client to the interpreter and the interpreter will
-interpreter will usually provide a response.
-This response may be the
+usually provide a response.
+This response may be the information requested,
-information requested, confirmation of receipt, or an error report
-(indicating e.g. invalid syntax or invalid message type etc.) No
+confirmation of receipt, or an error report (indicating e.g. invalid syntax or
-response is ever guaranteed: the interpreter may be in a state where it
+invalid message type etc.) No response is ever guaranteed: the interpreter may
-is unable to provide one.
+be in a state where it is unable to provide one.

-The interpreter may also send messages to the client at any time, to
+The interpreter may also send messages to the client at any time, to inform of
-inform of a particular event or to provide regular updates on its
+a particular event or to provide regular updates on its condition.
+These
-condition.
-These messages are only sent if either:
+messages are only sent if either:

 - The client has first subscribed to them, _or_
 - The application that the interpreter is running initiates them.

 The interpreter will never _expect_ a response to any message it sends.

-The interpreter will process most messages it receives when it is
+The interpreter will process most messages it receives when it is between
-between execution of APL code or otherwise in a position where it can
+execution of APL code or otherwise in a position where it can safely access its
-safely access its workspace, and may therefore not respond immediately.
+workspace, and may therefore not respond immediately.
+Some messages, however,
-Some messages, however, are handled as soon as they arrive.
+are handled as soon as they arrive.

 The different varieties of message are classified as follows:

 - _Request_, sub-divided into:
-  - _Standard request_: requests sent by the client, which are
+  - _Standard request_: requests sent by the client, which are handled when the
-    handled when the interpreter is able to safely access its workspace.
+    interpreter is able to safely access its workspace.
-  - _High-priority request_: requests sent by the client, which
+  - _High-priority request_: requests sent by the client, which are handled by
-    are handled by the interpreter as soon as they arrive.
+    the interpreter as soon as they arrive.
-- _Response_: messages sent by the interpreter in reply to request
+- _Response_: messages sent by the interpreter in reply to request messages.
-  messages.
 - _Notification_: messages sent by the interpreter at any time.

-Messages must be syntactically valid JSON text and of the 2-element
+Messages must be syntactically valid JSON text and of the 2-element array form
-array form described above; messages received by the interpreter which
+described above; messages received by the interpreter which do not conform are
-do not conform are rejected and an [`InvalidSyntax`](#invalidsyntax) response is sent.
+rejected and an [`InvalidSyntax`](#invalidsyntax) response is sent.
 Messages
 must have a valid Message Name; messages which do not are rejected and an
 [`UnknownCommand`](#unknowncommand) response is sent.

-Named items in the payload are described in the relevant documentation
+Named items in the payload are described in the relevant documentation for each
-for each message type.
-The interpreter will ignore any unexpected named
+message type.
+The interpreter will ignore any unexpected named item (so long as
-item (so long as it is described using syntactically valid JSON).
-Except
+it is described using syntactically valid JSON).
+Except as noted, request
-as noted, request messages may include the named item "UID" (a
-string value) and if present the response will echo the same UID value.
+messages may include the named item "UID" (a string value) and if present the
-If a UID is present in the messages to subscribe to notification
+response will echo the same UID value.
+If a UID is present in the messages to
-messages, it will be present in the response and in the notification
+subscribe to notification messages, it will be present in the response and in
-messages themselves.
+the notification messages themselves.
+UID strings may be used by a client as
+it wishes - for example, to track requests and responses; the interpreter does
+not require them.

-The payload object in high-priority request messages must contain at
+The payload object in high-priority request messages must contain at most one
-most one named item, which must be "UID" and have a string value if
+named item, which must be "UID" and have a string value if present.
+If the
-present.
-If the message does not conform to this requirement, but is
+message does not conform to this requirement, but is otherwise syntactically
-otherwise syntactically valid, it will be handled as a standard request
+valid, it will be handled as a standard request message, rejected, and a
-message, rejected, and a [`MalformedCommand`](#malformedcommand) response will be sent.
+[`MalformedCommand`](#malformedcommand) response will be sent.

 ## Standard request messages